JCR64/GoldenEye-007-N64-Gun-Game/README.md

 D0079F87 0014
 800AA653 0013
 ```

 The cheats are seperate for each player, but they are essentially the same cheat repeated.
 The code basically looks for how many times the player has killed the other player, and sets their weapon accordingly.
-Some extra 'levels' are added to the end which are all set to Golden Gun, this is because it is possible to get negative points from suicide while using explosive weapons.
+Some extra weapon levels are added to the end which are all Golden Gun, this is because it is possible to get negative points from suicide while using explosive weapons.

 ## Issues